canonical/starform/README.md

 ## License

-This project is licensed under the LGPLv3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the LGPLv3 License—see the [LICENSE](LICENSE) file for details.